mortenivar/Jed-modes/README.lua.txt

 function will jump to the matching 'end' or '}' keyword and vice versa with the backward_paragraph() function.
 Note that it _requires_ the file to be correctly indented!

+You may access some of these functions in the mode menu with F10 -> Mode

                     Using with the tabcomplete extension: